KoslickiLab/FunUniFrac/README.md

 # Script1: compute_edges.py
 The original UniFrac uses a phylogenetic tree, allowing one to measure the difference in composition between two samples.
-For FunUniFrac, we use a Kegg Orthology (KO) tree and functional profiles instead of an OTU table as input samples.
+For FunUniFrac, we use a KEGG Orthology (KO) tree and functional profiles instead of an OTU table as input samples.
 The only obstacle is that the KO tree does not naturally come with branch lengths.
 To overcome this, we use pairwise AAI (average amino acid identity) as a proxy of the pairwise distances between leaf nodes and assign the rest of the branch lengths by solving the linear system as demonstrated below.